CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 ### `fee_receiver`
 !!! description "`TwoCrypto.fee_receiver() -> address:`"

     Getter for the fee receiver of the admin fees.
-This address is set within the TwoCrypto-NG (todo: insert hyperlink here) Factory.
+This address is set within the [TwoCrypto-NG Factory](../../../factory/twocrypto-ng/overview.md).
 Every pool created through the Factory has the same fee receiver.

     Returns: Fee receiver (`address`).